Going through the immigration bond hearing process is a long, complicated, and overwhelming experience.

 In some cases, you might need additional time to prepare for the immigration bond hearing.
 In that case, you have the right to request a continuance from the judge.
 It’s important to note that immigration judges have significant discretion in making this determination.

-When evaluating the risk of flight and potential danger to the community, the judge takes into account several factors.
+When evaluating the risk of flight and potential danger to the community, the judge considers these factors:

 - connections to the community